 - 2.1.1 This OSRAMP defines and demonstrates responsive management of assets (and services provided from assets), compliance with regulatory requirements, and communicates the funding needed to provide the required levels of service.

 - 2.1.2 The OSRAMP is to be read in conjunction with Council's Asset Management Policy, Asset Management Strategy and the following associated Council planning documents:

 - Community Strategic Plan

 - Delivery Plan

 - Operational Plan

 - Long Term Financial Plan

 - 2.1.3 This plan has a direct relationship with the following associated planning process and documents, as set out in Figure 2.1.3.

-Figure 2.1.3: Asset management planning process within the Integrated Planning and Reporting Framework
+Figure 2.1.3: Asset Management Planning Process

 2.1.4 Council's current open spaces and recreation assets covered by this plan are tabled in Appendix A.